Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Life was a bit of a rollercoaster, lately.
 On the one hand, they’d almost *perfectly* fixed his face up in the last round of surgery.
 Hell, this one they did while he was conscious and joking, they’d gotten so good at it.
 Weirdly fascinating, watching people cut at his face and put it back together...

 But the eye was a blow, no lie.
-He’d really thought, with all the miracles of modern medicine, with knowing a guy who walked around on a totally regenerated foot, and knowing there was another woman walking around Folctha with a completely new heart, and all the rest of it… he’d figured there’d be another operation at some point and that’d be it.
+He’d really thought, with all the miracles of modern medicine, with knowing a guy who walked around on a totally regenerated foot, and knowing there was another woman walking around Folctha with a completely new heart, and all the rest of it... he’d figured there’d be another operation at some point and that’d be it.
 Good as new.

 But Nofl had been firm.
 "The risks are far too great, dear.
 We’d need to do neural regeneration and that’s a science we’re not far enough advanced in.
 No amount of precise forcefield surgery can fix that."

 So... that had been it.
 His options were medical retirement.
 There was no other option.
-They were being gentle about it, and of *course* everyone was being as supportive as they could…
+They were being gentle about it, and of *course* everyone was being as supportive as they could...

 One source of relief though had come when he’d learned who his immediate replacement would be.
-Hoeff’d come to visit bearing a bottle of Highland Park, and was as much of an absolute tank as ever… and he really *did* have a point about the glass eye.
+Hoeff’d come to visit bearing a bottle of Highland Park, and was as much of an absolute tank as ever... and he really *did* have a point about the glass eye.

 "..Yeah, you know what?
 Fuck realism," Wilde agreed.
 "That black one sounds pretty cool."